hantsy/spring-microservice-sample/README.md

 ### Create an entity

-In DDD, an entity is a persistent object in DDD concept, JPA @Entity a is a good match.
+A domain entity is a persistent object in DDD concept, JPA @Entity a is a good match.

 Create our first entity `Post`.